 It's important for you to look after your health and wellbeing while you're studying overseas.
 Australia has a first-class healthcare system complete with state-of-the-art hospitals, medical centres, and extensive mental health services.

 Australia has a system of health care cover for international students called Overseas Student Health Cover (OSHC).
 International students studying in Australia must have health and medical insurance for the length of their student visa from an approved OSHC provider.
-TAFE Queensland can organise your OSHC with our preferred provider Allianz Care, or you can choose to purchase your OSHC through any approved provider.
+TAFE Queensland can organise your OSHC with our preferred provider Allianz Care Australia, or you can choose to purchase your OSHC through any approved provider.
 TAFE Queensland will receive an administration fee from Allianz Care Australia for arranging your OSHC.

 This insurance covers you for general medical treatment in Australia.
 A number of services, including dental, physiotherapy, optometry, podiatry, chiropractic and private hospital services require you to purchase extra cover from your OSHC provider.

 In the event of an emergency, dial 000 from a landline or mobile phone for ambulance, fire brigade, and police services.
 The costs of ambulance services will be covered by your OSHC and there are no costs associated with calling the police or fire brigade.

 Emergency medical treatment is also available 24 hours a day at both public and private hospital emergency departments as well as some medical centres.
 If you need to visit the hospital remember to bring your health insurance card and any medicines you are currently taking.

 If you're sick and it's not an emergency you can visit a doctor, also known as a GP (general practitioner), at a doctor's surgery or medical centre.
 You can search for doctors in your area on the Allianz Care Australia website.
 You can also arrange for a doctor to visit you at your home through the National Home Doctor Service.